therealjuanmartinez/rjmjVSTwRapperVSTs/README.md

 As of this writing there is NO GUI for any VST that I have authored but I hope to begin some work in this area as well.

-This project uses the available java-based jVSTwRapper libraries (jvstwrapper.sourceforge.net).
-As of this writing I have included in this repository only the JAVA-BASED jVSTwRapper projects required to run the sample midi VSTs in rjmvst.
+This project uses the available java-based jVSTwRapper libraries (http://jvstwrapper.sourceforge.net).
+As of this writing I have included in this repository only the JAVA-BASED jVSTwRapper projects required to run the sample midi VSTs that are unique to this repository.

 In order for a VST from rjmvst to be actually hosted in a DAW, a directory will be needed containing the following: